-Lubrication (oil injection models)
+Lubrication (except oil injection models)

-- 1. Grease the spark plug threads and install the spark plug(s) and torque to proper specification.
-For information on spark plug installation, see page 50. - Fill the oil tanks.
-This prevents the formation of condensation.
-For models with a remote oil tank, it may be necessary to manually override the control unit to completely fill the engine oil tank. - Change the gear oil.
-For instructions, see page 56.
-Inspect the oil for the presence of water which indicates a leaky seal.
-Seal replacement should be performed by an authorized Yamaha dealer prior to use. - 4.
-Grease all grease fittings.
-For further details, see page 49.
+- Grease the spark plug threads and install the spark plug(s) and torque to proper specification.
+For information on spark plug installation, see page 63. - Change the gear oil.
+For instructions, see page 71.
+Inspect the oil for the presence of water that indicates a leaky seal.
+Seal replacement should be performed by an authorized Yamaha dealer prior to use. - Grease all grease fittings.
+For further details, see page 62.